 4. Enter banking information to a test vendor

-In QuickBooks, select a customer, employee or vendor that you have banking information for.
+In QuickBooks, select a customer, employee or vendor that needs banking information.

 In this example below, we'll enter banking information for the vendor 'Bayshore Water'.

 Enter their banking information.